Setup of Extension Services

 Conclusion

-Once everything is set up correctly, you should see the
+Once everything is set up correctly, you should see the button in the Programming Exercise Details dialog in Artemis.

 Before testing the import and export functionality, refer to the user documentation for further details.